 For example, you may have moved to Florida with your spouse three months ago.
 Since neither of you have lived in the state for six months, you would have to wait another three months before you can file.
 If you lived in Florida for a year before your spouse recently came to live with you, you can still file for divorce now even though your spouse has not resided in the state for six months.

 The residency requirement in Florida divorces is one of many legalities associated with the process.
 There are many more and one small mistake could cost you your rights.
-At O’Mara Law Group, our Orlando family lawyer will advise you of all the legal aspects of your case, ensure you comply with the law, and help you obtain the full and fair settlement you are entitled to.
+At O’Mara Law Group, our experienced Orlando divorce lawyer will advise you of all the legal aspects of your case, ensure you comply with the law, and help you obtain the full and fair settlement you are entitled to.
 Call us now at 407-634-6604 or fill out our online form to schedule a consultation with one of our skilled attorneys and to learn more about how we can help.